AyushDumka/Bail-Eligibility-Calculator/README.md

 ## THIS IS HOW PARVAAZ CAN HELP!

-### Automation:Parvaaz can be used by the DLSA to automate eligibility from the list provided by the Superintendent, as there is no discretionary role for them in the process.
+### Automation: Parvaaz can be used by the DLSA to automate eligibility from the list provided by the Superintendent, as there is no discretionary role for them in the process.

 ### Integration: The list prepared by the Jail Superintendent can be integrated with Parvaaz to determine eligibility, filtering eligible prisoners as per the SoP.